RegardsOss/regards-plugins/README.md

-# REGARDS plugins
+# REGARDS OSS PLUGINS

-REGARDS is still under development. **This version is a beta version**.

-This repository brings together some of the REGARDS framework plugins :
+This repository brings together some of the REGARDS framework plugins.
-* **AipDataSourcePlugin** : this plugin allows data extraction from REGARDS AIP storage
-* **DefaultPostgreConnectionPlugin** : this plugin allows the connection to a PostgreSql database
-* **PostgreDataSourcePlugin** : this plugin allows data extraction from a PostgreSql database
-* **PostgreDataSourceFromSingleTablePlugin** : this plugins allows introspection and data extraction from a PostgreSql database
-* **CatalogSecurityDelegation** : this plugin handling the security thanks to REGARDS catalog

-This plugins **AipDataSourcePlugin**, **DefaultPostgreConnectionPlugin**, **PostgreDataSourcePlugin** and **PostgreDataSourceFromSingleTablePlugin** are useful for the REGARDS DAM microservice.

-The plugin **CatalogSecurityDelegation** is useful for the REGARDS Storage microservice.

 ## Build requirements